freizl/haskell-okta/README.md

 - [X] unit test is broken
 - [X] use `.well-known` endpoint to fetch authenticate url and issuer.
 - [x] merge `custom-login` and `okta-hosted-login`
-- [ ] how to package static assets?
 - [ ] fix unit test
 - [ ] clear cookie that set by SIW when start up
 - [ ] add stylish-haskell and hlint as dependencies
-- [ ] sample app shall be able to take a file parameter for reading configs
+- [ ] sample app shall be able to paramaters for run against different issuer
-- [ ] add nix-build (which is very fast in CI)
+- [ ] show ID token in web page